 Kori: This is still my first year, so it's hard to say what will happen next, but it seems that winter is when things really get hoppin', especially if we get a winter rain.

 Mary: Can you walk us through your grow from inoculation through harvest, and how you maintained it?

-Kori: Mid-October, I inoculated wet cardboard and craft paper with Italian oyster grain spawn and sprinkled in a little compost.
+Kori: Mid-October, I inoculated wet cardboard and craft paper with Italian oyster grain spawn (Italian oyster sawdust spawn works, too!) and sprinkled in a little compost.
 The first flush started mid-December, lasting until January 1st.
 There was a second flush shortly thereafter, mid-January until the end of the month.

 After that, I rehabbed the crate by mixing up the cardboard / spawn mixture, and added some fresh cardboard and a little more compost.
 Nothing happened, for all of February, most of March.
 Near the end of the month, there was a pretty vigorous flush.

 By then, we had temps in the upper 90s, dry and windy.
 Keeping the crate cool and damp seemed like an impossible task.
 A couple days ago, I raked aside the mulch under the peach tree, and spread around the crate contents, and covered it with the mulch.
 As of this morning, there are new mushrooms under there!

 I'm guessing once it gets really hot, it will be done.
 If so, I'm curious to see if they come back in the Fall.
 I'm growing sweet potatoes in the crate now, but when it cools down, I plan on trying a different variety of mushroom in it.

 Mary: Anything specific you learned along the way?

 Kori: I used to be a bit intimidated by growing mushrooms, because it seemed very specific and scientific — which I'm sure is necessary for a commercial operation or if you want consistent, predictable results.
 But it can also be a creative process, with plenty of room for experimentation.